Public Relations Guidelines for Staff

 External Communications & Community Relations

-- Press Releases: the Public Relations Team drafts press releases for notable accomplishments, events, new programs, appointments, and other highlights from Wheelock and distributes to the appropriate media outlets.
-Recent releases include:
+- Press Releases: the Media Relations Team drafts press releases for notable accomplishments, Wheelock-sponsored events, new programs, appointments, and other highlights from Wheelock and distributes them to the appropriate media outlets.

 - Public Relations support on direction and management of PR opportunities.